ntrezowan/the-plain/_posts/2018-08-02-Configure F5 for Splunk.md

 ```
 If ping is down, it does not necessarily mean that no log will go to Splunk server because F5 will send logs to a predefined TCP/UDP port.
 But we need to have ping enabled so that we can use gateway_icmp for monitoring when we create a pool.

-2. Check how F5 is reaching Splunk server;
+2. Check how F5 is reaching Splunk log server;
 ```
 [user@f5serv1:Active:In Sync] ~ # ip route get 10.10.10.1
 10.10.10.1 via 20.20.20.1 prd vlan1  src 11.11.11.2
 cache
 ```
 Here `11.11.11.2` is the TMM interface (also self non-floating IP for F5SERV1) which will be the source when logs are send to `10.10.10.1`.
-If there is no route to Splunk server, add a static route and verify;
+If there is no route to Splunk, add a static route and verify;
 ```
 user@f5serv1:Active:In Sync] ~ # ip route add 10.10.10.1/32 via vlan1
 user@f5serv1:Active:In Sync] ~ # route -n